Mew (band): + - (2012–2015)

 On 16 June 2014, Mew announced a Nordic tour for winter 2014 and that the album would be released in 2015.

 As of the Northside show on 14 June 2014, the new songs that had been played live and were thought to be in the running to feature on the new album were tentatively titled "Making Friends", "Klassen", "Russle", which featured a guitar part by Russell Lissack, "Witness", "Changes" and "Boy".
 Aside from "Making Friends", it was unknown which songs would be featured on the album and what their official titles would be.
 With the release of the album, the official titles of these songs were confirmed, and "Boy" was not featured on the album.
 Some of the songs were released with different names; "Klassen" became "Satellites", "Russle" became "My Complications", and "Changes" became "Clinging To A Bad Dream".

 On 13 August they announced via Twitter that they had begun mixing the album.
 On 19 September, they tweeted that they had finished the upcoming album and that release details would follow soon after.

 The band announced on 19 January 2015 that the sixth album, + -, will be released on 27 April through Play It Again Sam.
 They also released the first single off the album called "Satellites" (previously known by the working title "Klassen").

-Mew performed at South by Southwest in Austin, Texas on March 18, 2015.
+Mew performed at South by Southwest in Austin, Texas on 18 March 2015.

 On 1 July 2015 it was announced that guitarist Bo Madsen had left the band.
 Mew posted a statement on their official website saying, "After 20 years playing together in Mew, the band and Bo Madsen have decided to part ways for the time being."
-Speculations about Madsen's departure began circulating when the guitarist wasn't present at a concert in The Netherlands on 21 June 2015 and in Sweden on 26 June 2015.
+Speculations about Madsen's departure began circulating when the guitarist was not present at a concert in The Netherlands on 21 June 2015 and in Sweden on 26 June 2015.

-Visuals (2017–present)
+Visuals (2017)

-On Tuesday, 24 January 2017, Mew announced their first album following Bo Madsen's departure, entitled Visuals, via their official website, while a song from the album, "Carry Me to Safety", was premiered on Danish radio station P6 Beat.
+On 24 January 2017, Mew announced their first album following Bo Madsen's departure, entitled Visuals, via their official website, while a song from the album, "Carry Me to Safety", was premiered on Danish radio station P6 Beat.
 On February 16 the album's first proper single, entitled "85 Videos", was made available to stream or download, while a video for the song, directed by Jonas Bjerre, was revealed on YouTube.
-Visuals was released on 28 April 2017.
+Visuals was released on 28 April 2017, and the band embarked on a world tour to promote the album soon after.

+In 2018, the band announced a 15th anniversary reissue of Frengers as well as a short tour where they performed the album in full.

+On 14 December 2018, Mew released the With Copenhagen Philharmonic album.
+It comprised both live recordings and separate studio sessions of songs that had been modified and recorded in collaboration with the Copenhagen Philharmonic Orchestra.

+Mew announced a 15th anniversary And the Glass Handed Kites tour scheduled to take place beginning in May 2020.
+The United States shows were cancelled and never rescheduled because of the COVID-19 pandemic, and the European shows eventually began in August 2021.